RodeoYeeHa/behave2unitgen/README.md

     		return ds;
     	}

-The @DatabaseSetup-Annotation uses a value prefixed with "method:", which means, it should read the Testdata out of the method "setup".
+The @DatabaseSetup-Annotation uses a value prefixed with "method:", which means, it should read the test data out of the method setup().

-Keep this in mind for we need this information later to feed DBUnit with the Testdata of your BDD-Stories.
+Keep this in mind for later.
+With this, we can simply pass test data from our stories to DBUnit!

 Usecase "Delete a Contact"